Heart Disease FAQs

 Q:What is meant by the term myocardial infarction?

-Q:Heart disease is the leading cause of death of American women over the age of 25.
-True or False?
+Q:Heart disease is the leading cause of death of American women.
+True or false?

 Q:What are risk factors for heart disease?